Geography

 NCSOFT

-At my current position, I primarily work on structure-related tasks like chunking, event extraction, salience measurement, and literary understanding.
-My projects include:
+At NCSOFT, I primarily worked on structure-related tasks like chunking, information extraction, salience measurement, and literary understanding.
+My projects included:

 Natural language understanding, Language AI Lab